“Are you sure you can handle being a military wife?”

 We would experience moving all over the country.
 For short term.
 And longer.

-But we would become world-class purgers and organizers.
-Fluent in making a house a home.
-We developed a skill of hanging pictures on the walls~in record time.
-Even though we might be packing them up, filling the nail holes, only months later.
+~But we would become world-class purgers and organizers, fluent in making a house a home.
+We would develop a skill of hanging pictures on the walls in record time, even if we might be packing them up, and filling the nail holes months later.

-Becoming skilled at making stuff work~we learned ulitmately things didn’t matter.
+Becoming skilled at making stuff work, we learned things didn’t matter.

-We would find ourselves on the outside of circles… ya know, the people who had known each other since their kids were in kindergarten.
-Neighborhood friends.
-School friends.
-Sports friends.
+We would find ourselves outside of circles… ya know, the people who had known each other since their kids were in kindergarten.

-But we would pick up the pieces.
+~But we would pick up the pieces.
 Because there wouldn’t be any other alternative but to keep on keepin’ on.
-They would learn about service.
+Our kids would learn about service.

-We would lack the luxury of making educational plans for our kids or dropping roots in our favorite beach town.
+We would not have the luxury of making educational plans for our kids or dropping roots in our favorite beach town.
 Climbing the personal career ladder would have to wait.

-The needs of the Corps would almost always trump ours.
+The needs of the military would almost always trump ours.
 And we would learn to accept it.
 Albeit, sometimes begrudgingly, irritated, pissed-off, mad-as-hell, and unenthusiastically.

-But we would ruck up, pack up and drive on.
-Learning to go with the flow.
+~But we would ruck up, pack up, and drive on.
+Learn to go with the flow.
 Improvise.
 Dream a new dream.

-In time, we would understand that military life could be a calling.
+In time, we would understand military life was a calling.

-Even for the spouse; despite sometimes being referred to as a dependent, his social security number, or simply as the commander’s wife.
+Even for spouses, despite being referred to as a dependent, a social security number, or the CO’s wife.